surrealcristian/kl/README.md

 ## Usage

-Using default parameters, the loop sleep 2 centiseconds between iterations, not transforms keys structure, and outputs to STDOUT.
+Using default parameters, the main loop sleep 2 centiseconds between iterations, not transforms keys structure, and outputs to STDOUT.

 ```python
 import kl